Chapter 19.122 RCW

 (ii) Are within a public right-of-way or utility easement and the boundary of the excavation area identified under subsection (1) of this section.

-(4)(a) A facility operator must provide information to an excavator pursuant to subsection (3) of this section no later than two business days after the receipt of the notice provided for in subsection (1) of this section or before excavation commences, at the option of the facility operator, unless otherwise agreed by the parties.
+(4)(a) A facility operator must provide information to an excavator pursuant to subsection (3) of this section no later than the work-to-begin date on the notice provided for in subsections (1) and (2) of this section, unless otherwise agreed by written agreement between the facility operator and excavator.

 (b) A facility operator complying with subsection (3)(b) and (c) of this section may do so in a manner that includes any of the following methods: